Naduni18/portfoili_project_1/README.md

 Created by [Naduni18] - feel free to contact me!

 ## License
-This project is open source and available under the MIT License[https://github.com/Naduni18/portfoili_project_1/blob/main/License.md]
+This project is open source and available under the MIT License.